anabugaenko/powerlaw-function/README.md

 # Further Development

 `powerlaw-function is open for further development by the community.
-Feel free to raise an issue if you find a problem.
-If there are additional features you'd like to see developed, please [raise an issue](https://github.com/anabugaenko/powerlaw-function/issues) and/or pull request; this repository is actively being developed and any tickets will be addressed in order of importance.
+If there are additional features you'd like to see developed, feel free to raise an issue and/or pull request.

 # Acknowledgement